 Experimental protocols

-All beetles used were from our outbred Krakow Super-strain (KSS), which are reared under standatd conditions of 30∘C and 60% humidity (Dickinson, 2018).
+All beetles used were from our outbred Krakow Super-strain (KSS), which are reared under standard conditions of 30∘C and 60% humidity (Dickinson, 2018).
 Beetles were maintained both before and throughout the experiment on a fodder medium consisting of 90% organic strong white bread flour mixed with 10% brewer’s yeast, and topped with a layer of oats for traction.

 The overall experimental design is outlined in Figure 1.
 Founding females and their mates were reared separately and mated under standard conditions as above.
 To allow matings to occur, pairs were placed into small (7ml) screw-top vials containing 1.5g of fodder.
 All females received two mating opportunities, each lasting 24 hours.
 In the first round of pairings, virgin females were randomly paired with virgin males (aged ~7 days post-eclosion).
 In the second round of pairings, half of the females were paired with a second male who had previously been paired with a different female for 24 hours (hereafter referred to as the ‘polyandrous’ treatment).
-The remaining females were assigned to a ‘monogamous’ treatment, in which they were re-paired with their same male who, for consistency between treatments, was briefly removed from the dish before being replaced.
-Thus, all females were paired with single males for two 24-hour mating periods, either with different males (N = 55, polyandry), or the same male twice (N = 53, monogamy).
+The remaining females were assigned to a ‘monogamous’ treatment, in which they were re-paired for 24 hours with the same initial male for 24 hours who, for consistency between treatments, was briefly removed from the dish before being replaced.
+Thus, all females were paired with single males across two 24-hour mating periods, either with different males (N = 55, polyandry treatment), or with the same male twice (N = 53, monogamy treatment).
+We note that with our experimental design we cannot be sure that all polyandrous females mated twice, and that this may result in reduced power to distinguish the true effects of polyandry.

-Following the above mating treatments, we then allowed populations to become established in a challengin thermal environment for the remainder of the experiment (Figure 1).
+Following the above mating treatments, we then allowed populations to become established in a challenging thermal environment for the remainder of the experiment (Figure 1).
 Specifically, after 48 hours of mating opportunities with either one or two males, individual females were transferred alone to a population container (100 ml PVC screw-cap containers, with the caps pierced for ventilation, containing 70 ml fodder) and allowed to oviposit for 7 days in a warmer thermal regime of 38∘C and 60% humidity, after which they were removed and offspring left to develop.
 This temperature is at the upper limit at which T. castaneum can reproduce, and presents a stressful and demanding environment for survival and reproduction (Howe, 1960).
 All population containers post-mating were marked only with a randomised ID number so that experimental treatment was unknown by researchers during subsequent handling and counting.
 Twenty-eight days after females were removed, the first generation of offspring were separated from the fodder by sieving, the fodder was discarded, and the container and sieve cleaned with ethanol between replicates.
 The number of live adults was counted and placed into fresh fodder to seed the next generation.
-If >100 adults were present in a population, 100 were allowed to reproduce the next generation, and the remainder discarded after counting (in order to minimise density-dependent effects).
+If >100 adults were present in a population, 100 were used to seed the next generation, and the remainder discarded after counting (in order to minimise density-dependent effects).
 This next new generation of adults was then allowed to mate and oviposit in the fresh fodder for seven days, after which adults were removed by sieving and the offspring again left to develop into adults for 28 days.
 This process was repeated for 10 generations, all at 38∘C.

 Statistical analyses